Life Interests: 1992 and 2012

 Personal Time Capsules — Class of 1992 Report

 All of the 157 participating members of the Class of 1992 have received their own “personal time capsule,” which includes their individual responses to the surveys in 1992 and in 2012 as well as the averages and standard deviations for both the Class of 1992, then and now, and the Class of 2012.
+Please click here for a sample report.

 Class of 2012 Report

 The 307 participating members of the Class of 2012 have received a report that includes their classmates’ responses to our survey in 2012 as well as the averages and standard deviations of responses from the Class of 1992, both when they graduated in 1992 and again in 2012.
+Please click here for a sample report.

 The first publication from our cross-generational study is Baby Bust: New Choices for Men and Women in Work and Family (Wharton Digital Press, 2013).
 The data produced a stark discovery – the rate of graduates who plan to have children has dropped by nearly half over the past 20 years.
 At the same time, we found that men and women are now more aligned in their attitudes about dual-career relationships, and they are opting out of parenthood in equal proportions.
 But their reasons for doing so are quite different.
 The book uses the unique research to explain why so many young people are not planning to become parents and reveals good news, that there is a greater freedom of choice now, and bad, that new constraints are limiting people’s options.
 Read more about our findings in the new book Baby Bust: New Choices for Men and Women in Work and Family (Wharton Digital Press, 2013) and see what others are saying about the book at our Books page.